mahmoud-elgharably/post-reader/README.md

 ## Licensing

+This Post Reader repository is licensed under the GNU General Public License, version 3 (GPLv3) and is distributed free of charge.

-Mahmoud-Elgharably/post-reader Project is licensed with the [MIT License](https://github.com/Mahmoud-Elgharably/post-reader/blob/main/LICENSE).
+Mahmoud-Elgharably/post-reader Project is licensed under the [MIT License](https://github.com/Mahmoud-Elgharably/post-reader/blob/main/LICENSE) and is distributed free of charge.